About client settings in Configuration Manager

 Choose whether an admin can use remote control to access a client computer that is logged off or locked.
 Only a logged-on and unlocked computer can be remotely controlled when this setting is disabled.

 Choose whether the client computer shows a message asking for the user's permission before allowing a remote control session.

 Prompt user for permission to transfer content from shared clipboard

-Allow your users the opportunity to accept or deny file transfers, before transferring content from the shared clipboard in a remote control session.
-Users only need to grant permission once per session, and the viewer does not have the ability to give themselves permission to proceed with the file transfer.
+Before transferring content from the shared clipboard in a remote control session, allow your users the opportunity to accept or deny file transfers.
+Users only need to grant permission once per session.
+The viewer can't give themselves permission to transfer the file.

 Grant Remote Control permission to local Administrators group